renan-arimatea/renan-arimatea/README.md

 ### Hello World!
 Eu sou Renan Arimatea

-- 🔭 Today I work with banking services.
-- 🌱 I'm studying Web FullStack Development and Data Analyst.
-- ⚡ Fun fact: I have a pug named Woody (The Toy Story's cowboy).
+- 🔭 I am part of a hyper-connected generation, lover of technology and practicality.
+I see this world of infinite possibilities that we have available with a twinkle      in my eye and I want to be part of the community that is willing to transform the way people see technology!
+I currently have a knowledge base in Web Development      (HTML, CSS, JavaScript, React) and Data Analytics (Python, R, SQL).

  <div>
   <a href="https://github.com/renan-arimatea">